bdownie/RNAsnv/README.md

 Note: The tmpdir option establishes a local directory for temporary files used during sorting, which prevents small partitions such as /tmp from filling too quickly.

-## Section 1.1 - Compiling RNAsnv
+## Section 1.1 - Compiling RNAvc

-Before compiling RNAsnv, make sure that bamtools is installed (see Section 2) and modify Makefile to point at bamtools /lib and /include directories
+Before compiling RNAvc, make sure that bamtools is installed (see Section 2) and modify Makefile to point at bamtools /lib and /include directories
-Also make sure to set LD_LIBRARY_PATH to include bamtools /lib (e.g. export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:~/src/bamtools/lib) when running RNAsnv, otherwise you'll get an error message with something like:
+Also make sure to set LD_LIBRARY_PATH to include bamtools /lib (e.g. export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:~/src/bamtools/lib) when running RNAvc, otherwise you'll get an error message with something like:

 ```